Troubleshooting

 How to Change or Remove www Directory from URL?

-The solution isn't to “get rid” of the www/ folder using rules in the .htaccess file or in the router.
-If the hosting would not allow you to set document-root to a subdirectory (i.e. create directories one level above the public directory), look for another.
-You would otherwise be taking a significant security risk.
-It would be like living in an apartment where you can't close the front door and it's always wide open.
+If the hosting service does not allow setting the document-root to a subdirectory (i.e., creating directories one level above the public directory), look for another provider.
+Otherwise, you would face a significant security risk.
+It would be like living in an apartment where the front door cannot be closed and is always wide open.

 How to Configure a Server for Nice URLs?